ianwallen/external-partners/README.md

-To install and run GeoNetwork with its integrated Elasticsearch using Docker Compose on GitHub Codespaces, follow these detailed steps:
+To install and run GeoNetwork with its integrated Elasticsearch using Docker Compose on GitHub Codespaces, follow these steps:

 # 1. Create a GitHub Repository:

 •	Initialize a new repository on GitHub to host your GeoNetwork setup.

-2. Clone the Repository Locally (Optional):
+# 2. Clone the Repository Locally (Optional):

 •	If you prefer local setup before pushing to GitHub: